CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 - All components use **public routes**, without using Private Link.

 **Info**
-In this lab, you will implement **the first arrangement**, where all components—initial feed discovery, feed download, and remote session connections—are fully configured to use **private routes** via Private Link.
+In this lab, you will implement **the first arrangement**, where all components initial feed discovery, feed download, and remote session connections are fully configured to use **private routes** via Private Link.

 ## Lab Objectives